It’s official! We’ve got the vision!

 Enterprise Vision Awards recognise women in business in the North West of England.
-Our Co-founder and Operations Director, Helen Baker, has been shortlisted in this year’s awards in the ‘Online Business’ category.
+Our Co-founder and Operations Director, Helen Tonks, has been shortlisted in this year’s awards in the ‘Online Business’ category.

 Helen was surprised when she heard back in May that her name had been put forward for the awards by an anonymous nomination.
 What followed was then an intense submission process in which Helen described the Hydraulics Online back story and achievements to date before sharing her future vision for the business.